latest nhpb_banner 1__compressed2

 Christians can also enroll into low cost health or dental insurance plans.
 A number of churches partner with ministries to offer this form of financial assistance to families, no matter their income or age.
 The policies are part of a sharing concept, which means all member premiums go towards paying the excessive medical bills of the patients or they cover prescription medications.
 A church can provide information, or find how to apply to low cost Christian health insurance.

-Faith based charities, including Christian churches and LDS organizations, provides counseling.
+Faith based charities, including Christian churches and LDS organizations, provides counseling, including for addiction as well as health needs.
 Churches also help people with substance abuses challenges.
 There are free rehab centers for alcohol or drug addicts or other addictions.
 Some rehabilitation programs are free, others may have a low cost or be subsidized.
 Read more on free substance abuse programs.

 Alameda County and Oakland